-Claire Kozak is a junior from New York City majoring in English with a creative writing concentration and minoring in legal studies.
+Claire Kozak is a senior from New York City majoring in English with a creative writing concentration and minoring in legal studies.
 She serves on the board for All Student Theatre, is a member of Kappa Delta sorority and Sigma Tau Delta honor society, and is involved in the production crews for various theater groups, and writes for and edits a number of campus publications.
 She loves telling stories, whether they are on the stage, in a script for an experimental student theater production, or simply words on a page.
 She hopes to attend law school after graduation to work in sexual assault prosecution and domestic violence prevention.
 Then again, she might drop out next week to become a starving author/Thoreau-esque-deadbeat.
 It’s really a mystery.

 What brought you to The Writing Center?

 In high school I was the Editor-in-Chief for my student newspaper.
 While I liked assigning articles to my staff and curating each issue, it was the editing process that truly excited me.
 Beyond the typos and simple grammatical corrections, I enjoyed working with authors to fully develop their ideas and find the most effective ways to articulate their arguments and opinions.
 Communication and storytelling have always been things I love, so it made perfect sense to me to do what I could to help other people enjoy them as well.

 What do you like most about working with writers at The Writing Center?